wp-plugins/client-dash/readme.txt

 = 1.6.4 =
 * Default dashboard widgets for CD Core had "Client Dash" in them.
 Removed that.
+* Made link visibility in Reports -> Site dependent on user capabilities.
 * Fixed "Plugins 0" on menus page to be "Plugins".

 = 1.6.3 =